shafransky93/LDT_Time_Lost_Timer/README.md

 # LDT Time Lost Timer
-This program is a Python GUI application created using the tkinter library.
-It's designed to assist LDT operators in tracking and logging time lost during their observation sessions with the Lowell Discovery Telescope (LDT).
+This program is a Python GUI application is designed to assist LDT operators in tracking and logging time lost during operations with the Lowell Discovery Telescope (LDT).

 Key features include: